figuerom16/zjax/Readme.md

 >
 >  `z-swap="[@Event-Type>] [HTTP-Method] [Endpoint] [Swap-Element]"`
 >
-> All arguments are optional as long as they can be inferred from context, but must be specified in the order shown if present.
+> All specifiers are optional as long as they can be inferred from context.
 Each specifier is separated by a space.
+The order shown above is the recommended convention for readability.
+Remember that the Event-Type must always be prefixed with "@" and that a valid endpoint must always start with "http://", "https://", "/", "./", or can it can be a single dot, ".".

 ---

-##### Specifying the Event-Type
+#### Specifying the Event-Type

 Try prepending `@mouseover` to the `z-swap` value.